All Episodes

 He brings up interracial crime stats showing that black on white violence is two to one to white on black violence.

-Well, yet we understand that.
+Well, we understand that.

-The issue that I'm seeing here is when you get a George Floyd incident, a white cop kills a black man, when you get a Jacob Blake incident, white cop kills a black man, you get protests, you get riots.
+The issue that I'm seeing here is when you get a George Floyd incident, a white cop kills a black man.

 Even if it's a Hispanic neighborhood watch, Zimmerman, who takes the life of Trayvon Martin, you get mass protests and they call him white.

-But when you get, and this happens more often, black racists attacking white people or racially motivated crimes from black people against white people.
+But when you get, and this happens more often, black racists attacking white people or racially motivated crimes from black people against white people, the media won't talk about it.

-They'll cover it up, they'll call you racist.
+They'll call you racist.

 And now it seems that for whatever reason, the pendulum is swung and people are now able to talk about it without getting banned.

-I'm curious, your thoughts on everything that's going on with the media and the narrative.
+I'm curious your thoughts on everything that's going on with the media and the narrative.

 What's happening?